RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models: Experiments

 \subsection{Main Results}

-Experimental results appear in Tabs.~\ref{tab:main} and~\ref{tab:deepresearch}. \textsc{RewardFlow} outperforms previous RL post-training methods across model sizes from 1.5B to 7B on all four benchmarks.
-These improvements are largely attributable to \textsc{RewardFlow}'s effective estimation of dense process rewards.
-Specific key findings per benchmark are summarized below.
+Experimental results appear in Tabs.~\ref{tab:main} and~\ref{tab:deepresearch}. \textsc{RewardFlow} outperforms prior RL methods across model sizes from 1.5B to 7B on all benchmarks, achieving average success-rate gains of +6.2\% on text-based benchmarks and +29.7\% on visual reasoning over the strongest baseline (GiGPO).
+These gains stem primarily from \textsc{RewardFlow}’s accurate estimation of dense process rewards.
+Key findings per benchmark are summarized below.